rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 print(result[0][0])
 ```

-## Further important aspect and tutorials
+## Further important aspects and tutorials

 ### Questions
 - Now the model is deployed and running as a service.
 You can use monitoring techniques to monitor the service.
-Assume that you want to monitor more complex metrics such as cost, peformance of your API functions, what are the suitable solutions?
+Assume that you want to monitor more complex metrics such as cost, performance of your API functions, what are the suitable solutions?
 - Then how can you link the monitoring data of the service back to the model, model experiments, trained data, etc.

 ### Further tutorials